avershave/Mindflayer/README.md

 ## GOAL:
 + Connect to MetasploitRPCClient
     - connectMsfRpcClient.py handles the connection to the client
-    - createMsfRpcClient.py creates the client
+    - createMsfRpcClient.py creates the client ** THIS WAS CHANGED AND PUT INTO MAIN!
+    - <span style="color:blue">This was achieved and you are able to communicate with metasploit's client.</span>
 + Track open sessions
 + Find the vulnerabilities of the open sessions
     - These are dumped into a list which is dumped into a database